coap-security/liboscore/doc/guides/integration_levels.md

 (Renaming to "Basic integration" is being considered).

 Light integration describes the most basic way of interacting with libOSCORE.
-It only requiers a basic CoAP library
+It only requires a basic CoAP library
 (as well as one for cryptographic primitives) to be made available to libOSCORE.